Hypfer/Valetudo/docs/_pages/installation/dreame.md

 reboot
 ```

-After the reboot, you can continue with the [getting started guide](https://valetudo.cloud/pages/general/getting-started.html#joining_wifi).
+Once the robot has rebooted, you can continue with the [getting started guide](https://valetudo.cloud/pages/general/getting-started.html#joining_wifi).